tensorflow/tensorflow/README.md

 algorithms like reinforcement learning.
 This project aims to reduce the cost to bring up new hardware, and improve usability for existing TensorFlow users.

-## What is this doc?

-Whereas the [MLIR draft specification](g3doc/LangRef.md) discusses the details of the IR in a dry style intended to be a long-lived reference document, this document discusses higher level issues.
-This includes:
-* How we see the IR being used
-* How the compiler will be implemented
-* What capabilities the IR enables

 ## More resources

 For more information on MLIR, please see: